 Making your site GDPR compliant: Online contact forms

-Online contact forms are a standard feature on most websites today.
+Online contact forms are a standard feature on most sites today.
 They are an easy and straightforward way to help customers and businesses connect.
 Although the GDPR doesn’t stop companies from using contact forms on their websites, it does create new obligations and responsibilities.

 Firstly, organizations must explain why they are collecting personal information.
 For each custom data field (name/address/phone number), it helps to explain why you are collecting this data and how it will be used.
 For example, if you are asking customers for their address, you would explain that this is required so you can provide correspondence by mail.